mujtaba51472/Javascript-By-Mj/Pass by Value Pass By Ref/README.md

 function modifyObj(o) {

- o= 'new value'  // it creates a new primitive value (a string) , different variable and different sope , however stil pointing to same ref or memory location means adding property will change the original `obj`
+ o= 'new value'  // it creates a new primitive value (a string) , different variable and different scope , however stil pointing to same ref or memory location means adding property will change the original `obj`
 }

 modifyObj(obj);